peterdalle/how-scientists-lie/README.md

 # How Scientists Lie - Book Repository

-This is the repo for the book [**How Scientists Lie**](https://howscientistslie.com/), by [Peter M. Dahlgren](https://peterdahlgren.com/).
+This is the work-in-progress repo for the book [**How Scientists Lie**](https://howscientistslie.com/) by [Peter M. Dahlgren](https://peterdahlgren.com/).

-The book is written in Markdown using the [bookdown](https://bookdown.org/) R package.
+The book is built using [bookdown](https://bookdown.org/).

 ## Compile website

-Compile the website by opening `index.rmd` in RStudio and press knit.
+Compile the book by opening `index.rmd` in RStudio and press `Build Book`.

+This will create files in a new folder called `_book`.

 ## Directories

-- `_book` contains the compiled website for the book.
-This should not be edited.
-- `_includes` contains misc files that are included in the book.
+- `_includes` contains misc files that are included when compiling the book.
+- `data` contains data used in the book.
-- `images` contains images used in the book.
+- `images` contains images, graphics used in the book.
+- `video` contains video clips used in the book.

 Edit the book contents using the RMarkdown files in the root folder.

 ## License

-This work is released under a [creative commons license](LICENSE).
+The book licensed under a [Creative Commons license](LICENSE).

 By participating in this project you agree to abide by its terms.